slamby/slamby-tau/readme.md

 ---     |   ---
 EmphasizedTagList   |   Tag IDs to use for emphasized classification.
 In this case the selected Tag Names will be modified the classification.
 TagIdList   |   Selected Tag IDs from the prepared list to use for classification.
 In the case of Null value, all the prepared Tag IDs will be used.
-NGramList   |   Which ngram model would you like to use during the classification.
+NGramList   |   Which n-gram model would you like to use during the classification.
 You can select from the prepared model.

 > Tip: try Classifier Service with different activation settings to get the maximum result.